- As low as $165/Night

 - Approximately 1150 square feet

-A 1150 square foot cavernous apartment with two bedrooms and an additional sleeper couch.
+A 1150 square foot roomy apartment with two bedrooms and an additional sleeper couch.
 Perfectly decorated to make you feel right at home.
-A full size, roomy kitchen is completely supplied and convenient if you choose to prepare.
-Kitchen also has a outfitted coffee bar with a variety of coffees and teas.
+A full size, cavernous kitchen is completely outfitted and convenient if you choose to prepare.
+Kitchen also has a supplied coffee bar with a variety of coffees and teas.
 A ideal spot for a family or charming hideaway.

 About the Area